Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: RESULTS

-Next, we investigate algorithmic fairness, by assessing whether the uncertainty (normalised prediction set size) in gradation and survival risk predictions shows demographic biases.
-We observe that the predicted risk is less for patients who are reported to be alive and more for deceased patients, which is as expected (Figures \ref{fig_gbmlgg_res}.b, \ref{fig_kirc_res}.b).
-Also, the uncertainty of survival risk estimation decreases with increasing risk, which is expected because the actual survival time of patients who are alive is beyond the reported survival time.
-Thus the model estimated survival risk should correspond to a time beyond the reported survival time and have a higher uncertainty measure when compared in terms of reported survival time.
-It may also be observed that the model tends to correlate higher risks with the highest grade, grade IV, for both cohorts.
-However, the trend of gradation uncertainty is different for the two cohorts.
-For TCGA-GBMLGG, the uncertainty of grade prediction is more for grade III, least for grade IV, and intermediate for grade II (supplementary Table \ref{result_grade} and Figure \ref{fig_gbmlgg_res}.b).
-But for TCGA-KIRC, the uncertainty is less for grade I and grade II with low estimated survival risks but high for all other grades (supplementary Table \ref{result_grade} and Figure \ref{fig_kirc_res}.b).
-In general, the uncertainty of survival risk estimation is always greater if the survival time reported for a living patient is less (Figures \ref{fig_gbmlgg_res}.b, \ref{fig_kirc_res}.b).
-Also, the uncertainty of prediction for alive patients is always high, except for gradation for TCGA-KIRC (Figures \ref{fig_gbmlgg_res}.a.iv, \ref{fig_kirc_res}.a.iv).
-The uncertainty of grade prediction is more for male patients than females for both cohorts, whereas, for survival risk estimation, the uncertainty is more for females in TCGA-GBMLGG and males in TCGA-KIRC (Figures \ref{fig_gbmlgg_res}.a.iii, \ref{fig_kirc_res}.a.iii).
-The uncertainty of risk estimation decreases with age for both cohorts (Figures \ref{fig_gbmlgg_res}.a.ii, \ref{fig_kirc_res}.a.ii).
-For TCGA-GBMLGG, the uncertainty of grade prediction increases with decreasing magnification but remains similar for all magnification levels for TCGA-KIRC where magnification level 1 corresponds to the highest magnification and level 3 the lowest (supplementary Table \ref{result_grade}).
-Thus these results provide an analysis from a health equity and predictive fairness point of view as to how the performance varies across patient demographics.
+Next, we investigate algorithmic fairness by assessing whether the performance in gradation and survival risk predictions shows demographic biases.
+We observe that the predicted risk is less for patients who are reported to be alive and more for deceased patients, which is as expected (Figures \ref{fig_fairness}.a, \ref{fig_fairness}.c, \ref{fig_fairness}.d).
+Also, the uncertainty of survival risk estimation decreases with increasing risk (Figures \ref{fig_fairness}.a, \ref{fig_fairness}.b, \ref{fig_fairness}.c), which is expected because the actual survival time of patients who are alive is beyond the reported survival time.
+Thus, the model estimated survival risk should correspond to a time beyond the reported survival time and have a higher uncertainty measure when compared in terms of reported survival time.
+It may also be observed that the model tends to correlate higher risks with the highest grade, for all data cohorts (Figure \ref{fig_fairness}).
+In general, the uncertainty of survival risk estimation is always greater if the survival time reported for a living patient is less (Figure \ref{fig_fairness}).
+Also, the uncertainty of prediction for alive patients is mostly high, except for gradation in TCGA-KIRC (Figure \ref{fig_fairness} and Supplementary Tables \ref{s-result_GBMLGG}, \ref{s-result_GBM}, \ref{s-result_KIRC}, \ref{s-result_TUCEC}, \ref{s-result_CUCEC}).
+The uncertainty of grade and survival prediction is more for male patients than females except for gradation in TCGA-GBMLGG (Supplementary Tables \ref{s-result_GBMLGG}, \ref{s-result_GBM}, \ref{s-result_KIRC}).
+The uncertainty of risk estimation decreases with age for all TCGA cohorts (Supplementary Tables \ref{s-result_GBMLGG}, \ref{s-result_KIRC}, \ref{s-result_TUCEC}).
+Thus, these results provide an analysis from a health equity and predictive fairness point of view as to how the performance varies across patient demographics.